WilliamsStudentsOnline/wso-frontend-training/Basic Tools/Developer Tools.md

 ![HTML](Images/HTML.png)

 This section shows the HTML that is generated for that particular webpage.
 Note that if you were to select or mouse-over the HTML components here, the corresponding element in the webpage will get highlighted.
+Use this feature to understand how HTML elements are organized, and learn from them for your websites.

-This section is also editable
+This section is editable, and you can add or remove html elements to see their impact on the final window!

 ### CSS Rules